webberchase/Compiler/README.md

 Compiler Directory:

-* Scanner/ - Contains all scanner files.
+* Scanner/ 	- Contains all scanner files
+* Parser/ 	- Contains the Recognizer
 * Test/ 	- Only thing currently being tested is the Scanner.
 * SDD 		- explains the Scanner design and functionality
 * README
 * .gitignore

 Scanner Directory:

 * Scanner.jflex 	- jflex file which includes lexical rules to build a scanner class using jflex.jar
 * Scanner.java 		- class created by jflex
 * Token.java 		- class to create token objects when scanning
 * TokenType 		- enum list of possible Token Types

+Parser Directory:
+* Recognizer.java

 Test Directory:

 * TestScanner 		- includes junit tests for testing the nextToken() function of the scanner.
-* SadTestException - not currently in use...